-First, find the name of our accreditor: www.jmhs.com/about/accreditation.
+Find the name of our accreditor: www.jmhs.com/about/accreditation.

 As it says in the JMHS mission statement, we aim to empower our students through "...flexible, convenient, affordable, and highly-relevant educational programs."
 We believe the only way to do that is through quality education.
 Accreditation ensures that we deliver it.